-Spring is one of my favorite seasons in Texas.
-The temperatures are mild and the wildflowers are in bloom all across the Lone Star State.
-For Texans, that means that the bluebonnets in Texas (and all of the Texas wildflowers) are in full bloom!
+For Texans, that means the bluebonnets in Texas (and all of the Texas wildflowers) are in full bloom!

-These beautiful blue flowers are the official state flower of Texas, (the lupinus texensis) and like everything in the Lone Star State, we take great pride in our Texas bluebonnets!
+These beautiful blue flowers are the official state flower of Texas (the Lupinus texensis), and like everything in the Lone Star State, we take great pride in our Texas bluebonnets!

 To help you learn more about the Texas state flower, we thought we would put together this post to provide you with a list of our favorite places to find bluebonnet fields and some tips when visiting, like letting you know when bluebonnets bloom.